 “The problem of means and averages is that they are means and averages”

 Well, when you read a scientific training intervention, generally, you look for mean values of the results.

 The studies have a sample of 20 or 50 subjects.
-A meta-analyses get together several researches of the same theme and that allows to have much bigger samples and calculate more robust and significant effect sizes of the training protocols.
+Meta-analyses get together several researches of the same theme and that allows to have much bigger samples and calculate more robust and significant effect sizes of the training protocols.

 But the final results are often presented with mean values!

-That’s a good practical solution that help us to improve our work as Karate Coaches.
+That’s a good practical solution that helps us to improve our work as Karate Coaches.